 - Roll the dough into a ball, wrap it in clingfilm and place it into the fridge.
 Refrigerate for about 30 minutes.

-- Meanwhile, peel and core the apples and chop into slices (approximately 0.2 inches / 0.5 cm thick).
-Add the apples and all other "Filling ingredients" to a large pot and stir to combine over medium heat.
+- Meanwhile, peel and core the apples and chop them into slices (approximately 0.2 inches / 0.5 cm thick).
+Add the apples and all other "Filling Ingredients" to a large pot and stir to combine over medium heat.
 Let simmer for about 2 minutes and turn off the heat.
 Taste it.
-If you think it's not sweet enough add more sugar to taste.
+If you think it's not sweet enough, add more sugar to taste.

-- Preheat the oven to 360 degrees F (180 degrees C) and brush an 8-inch pie pan (or a springform) with either coconut oil or margarine (vegan butter).
+- Preheat the oven to 360 degrees F (180 degrees C) and brush an 8-inch pie pan (or a springform) with either coconut oil or margarine (or vegan butter).
 Set aside.